engelke/cloud-run-pascal/README.md

-The Pascal program is very basic, and was adapted from an example in Kathleen Jensen's and Niklaus Wirth's _Pascal User Manual and Report_, published in 1974.
+The Pascal program is very basic, and was adapted from an example in Kathleen Jensen's and Niklaus Wirth's _Pascal User Manual and Report_, *published in 1974*.
 It does not handle Roman numeral shortcuts, such as IV for 4, instead using the long version in those cases, like IIII.

 This is obviously not the way to create a Roman numeral web service